-If you’re physically working on a vehicle … angle grinders, drills and general power tools make an awful lot of noise, especially when it’s a bit later in the evening.
+If you’re physically working on a vehicle, angle grinders, drills, and general power tools can make an awful lot of noise, especially when it’s a bit later in the evening.
 So you need to insulate that garage door, and these are some of the best garage door insulation kits available right now.

 The only tools you need to fit this kit are a utility knife, tape measure and straight edge.
-The manufacturer says fitting takes around an hour, but it’s usually much quicker, be sure to read everything properly and don’t just have at it – taking a little extra time to make it look neater will pay off.
+The manufacturer says fitting takes around an hour, but it’s usually much quicker.
+Be sure to read everything properly and don’t just have at it.
+Taking a little extra time to make it look neater will pay off.

-Bright white and easily cleanable – these tiles make for a great insulation to keep the hot and cold out.
+Bright white and easily cleanable – these tiles make for great insulation to keep the hot and cold out.

 The kit has been designed for the garage doors with 4 panels (which the makers claim to be around 90% of all garage doors), so it should fit.
-But you can specify other sizes or dimensions if you have an odd sized door, and as a small bonus, there is a telephone helpline to help you get the right product.
+But you can specify other sizes or dimensions if you have an odd-sized door, and as a small bonus, there is a telephone helpline to help you get the right product.
 It sounds simple, but in this day and age, talking to another human about the product can make a big difference.

 Simple yet very effective, the Reach kit uses two layers of a ‘bubble barrier’ – think along the lines of bubble wrap, sandwiched between a layer of radiant reflective coating to block around 95% of reflected heat (be that hot or cold).